You want your clothes to fit better, but the thought of going to the tailor is intimidating, and you don’t know where to start. This post is for you.

 You don’t have to know any specific measurements, but you should have an idea about how you want your pants to break.

 Look over this pants fit guide from Primer Magazine.
-You can even print this picture and bring them with you.
+You can even save these pictures and show it to your tailor:

 It’s okay if you feel a little uncomfortable at this point, especially if there are other customers watching.
 Don’t worry about it.
 Try to pretend that you’re some rich business mogul who’s being fitted for a bespoke tuxedo in his penthouse office.